geomoetric/oldMoelio/_portfolio/2017-01-13-guide-book.md

 &nbsp;
 </div>

 Plus, I got to create the book in real life!
-It miraculously exists in this french folded form  thanks to Elmer's glue and the book press I believe I used incorrectly.
+It miraculously exists in this French-folded form thanks to Elmer's glue and the book press I believe I used incorrectly.
 I love the way it turned out and I hope more print media is in my future.